csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 _description: _

-This method returns the ofColor that the pixels contains at an x, y pair:
+Returns an ofColor object with the values of the pixel at position x, y:
 ~~~~{.cpp}
 ofColor c = pix.getColor(mouseX, mouseY);
 ~~~~